vitan/vitan.github.io/_posts/2014-07-28-Inheritable-Object-Level-Permission-of-Django.md

                     # Also using MPTT api, quickly query out the new manager's ancestors for
                     # his/her perm assigning.
                     ancestors = Employee.objects.get(pk=new_manager_pk).get_ancestors(include_self=True)

                     # Obviously, the inheritance of perm is causing DUPLICATE permission records inserted into
                     # *Permission* model which will causing sql error.
 In my real project, I am using raw sql to
                     # IGNORE the DUPLICATE permission records and forcely insert them, refering
                     # [Django Bulk Insert Manager for ON DUPLICATE IGNORE and ON DUPLICATE KEY in MySQL](https://gist.github.com/datamafia/9671827)
                     bulk_assign_perm('change_employee_info', ancestors, descendants)

                 except Employee.DoesNotExist:
                     # will be triggered when the new manager is None
                     logger.debug("new managers doesn't exist yet")

+In the above implementation, what I am proud of is to use **manager change** of employee as **perm assign/remove trigger**, instead **employee's member change** or others.
+I feel django-mptt is powerful tool handling such issue.